Education in Lithuania: Structural funding problems in Lithuanian education system

 Regional disparities (high investments in largest cities, and lack of investments in other areas) is an issue in funding state institutions, including education.
 This creates difficulties on coordination on funding in different regions.
 European Commission's Audit flagged up the major problems regarding weak coordination at national, regional and local levels.
 Same audit noted the lack of a system for the recognition of non-formal and informal learning, insufficient information on learning opportunities and unclear funding priorities.

 School attendance rates are above EU average and school leave is less common than EU average.
 However, PISA report from 2010 found that Lithuanian results in math, science and reading were below OECD average.
 PISA report from 2015 reconfirmed these findings.

 Salaries are a major issue and a point of frequent debate.
-In 2017 Lithuanian teacher salaries were the lowest in EU, equalling about half of the Lithuanian construction worker salary.
-According to Lithuanian employment data from 2017, average pre-tax salary of Lithuanian teachers is 404 euros.
-15% of the total teacher pool earn above 760 euros per month, pre-tax.
-Lithuanian teacher salaries are the lowest in the entire EU.
-Low teacher salaries was the primary reason behind national teacher strikes in 2014, 2015 and 2016.
-A strike was planned in 2017, but it did not materialise.
-Instead, a protest was arranged at the end of 2017.
+Despite significant growth since 2009/2010, Lithuanian teacher salaries were significantly below the EU average in 2023.
+Low teacher pay was the primary reason behind national teacher strikes in 2014, 2015, 2016 and 2018.